feyzaorak/Maze-Shortest-Path-RL-with-Depth-Limit/README.md

 - **Experiment Results: Maze Solving Performance:**

   This table presents the results of maze-solving experiments using two different methods: **Random Start Condition** and **Fixed Step Size**.
-The experiments were conducted on mazes of increasing sizes, measuring the number of training epochs, success rate, and the total time taken.
+The experiments were conducted on mazes of increasing sizes, measuring the number of training epochs for success, success rate, and the total time taken.

   | Maze Size | Method                  | Epoch  | Success Rate (%) | Time Taken (hr) |
   |-----------|-------------------------|--------|------------------|-----------------|